parthasen/SDC/README.md

 ### Discussion and Challenges

 Most of the functions are from lectures.
 Clubbing those together helped me to create a working pipeline.

-    Briefly:
-    Perform a Histogram of Oriented Gradients (HOG) feature extraction and trained Linear SVM classifier after normalization of                     features and randomizied selection.Then I have implemented a sliding-window technique and trained SVM classifier to search for vehicles in images.
+Briefly,I did a Histogram of Oriented Gradients (HOG) feature extraction and trained Linear SVM classifier after normalization of                     features and randomizied selection.Then I have implemented a sliding-window technique and trained SVM classifier to search for vehicles in images.
 Then I run video on my pipeline on a video stream after using threshold of 5 and creating a heat map of recurring detections frame by frame to reject outliers.

 **Challenges**